-- Pull Fire Alarm and Call 911 - Direct students and staff to follow fire evacuation procedures and route. - Instructors/Staff keep students/visitors/clients together. - Follow alternate route if normal route is too dangerous. - Note: If door is hot to touch, do not open it. - Do not attempt to retrieve personal belongings! - Instructors/Staff should bring class/clinic/lab/visitor/room-rental roster with if possible. - Assist those individuals with special needs or that are handicapped. - Use the stairs not the elevator. - Once clear of building, contact the School Director. - Meet at NE corner of the parking lot as far from building as possible, instructors take class attendance. - No one may re-enter the building until determined safe to do so by police or fire authorities. - Only speak with police/fire authorities if they initiate conversation (Do not distract them).
+- Pull Fire Alarm and Call 911 - Direct students and staff to follow fire evacuation procedures and route. - Instructors/Staff keep students/visitors/clients together. - Follow alternate route if normal route is too dangerous. - Note: If door is hot to touch, do not open it. - Do not attempt to retrieve personal belongings! - Instructors/Staff should bring class/clinic/lab/visitor/ roster with you if possible and close doors behind you. - Assist those individuals with special needs or that are handicapped. - Use the stairs not the elevator. - Once clear of building, contact the School Director. - Meet at NE corner of the parking lot as far from building as possible, instructors take class attendance. - No one may re-enter the building until determined safe to do so by police or - fire authorities. - Only speak with police/fire authorities if they initiate conversation (Do not distract them).